ariesranjan/cucumber-webdriver-pageFactory/README.md

 - Parallel execution is achieved through Maven Surefire plugin.
 You can change the thread count in pom.xml to run the parallel instances.
 - Reading test data for matching the available texts on the page from property file.
 Also, used Cucumber Example table feature to run the same scenario for different sets of data.
 - Random data is generated using javafaker where we generated account creation data.
+- Currently it is tested with Firefox and Chrome browser.

+**NOTE: Execution environment in Eclipse should be JDK instead of JRE.

 ##How to RUN:
 There are two ways to execute it